rodri0001/novelty-gamemode/README.md

 # Novelty Roleplay Gamemode v5 Rodriquez.

-Novelty Roleplay Gamemode is a roleplay server for SA-MP.
-Its primary goal is to deepen and empower roleplay elements while pushing the boundaries of the PAWN language.
+Novelty Gamemode is a SA-MP roleplay server.
+Its primary goal is to deepen and empower roleplay elements while also pushing the boundaries of the PAWN language.